Current opportunities

 Park ambassador |

 A Park Ambassador volunteer wants to connect with like-minded people, keep the parks beautiful, stay active and interact with park visitors.
 They are excited to participate in the various programs Regional Parks has to offer and have a strong interest and/or knowledge of nature, biodiversity, education, engaging with different age groups and/or learning about the wildlife, plants, and life cycles of the parks.
-The Parks Ambassador may be an avid hiker, biker, walker, or park user and feels a strong connection to the RDCO Regional Parks and the community they create.
+The Park Ambassador may be an avid hiker, biker, walker, or park user and feels a strong connection to the RDCO Regional Parks and the community they create.
 Park Ambassadors will help by connecting visitors to nature, assisting with trail hikes, cleaning up Regional Parks and beaches, and/or sharing educational resources about the wildlife in each park. |

 Park partners |

-Park Partners are volunteer groups who want to come together and volunteer their time for a short-term project of their choosing.
+Park partners are volunteer groups who want to come together and volunteer their time for a short-term project of their choosing.
 Typically, these volunteers come from local schools, businesses or organizations that have a strong connection to Regional Parks and want to keep the parks beautiful.
-Park Partners may also want to engage their students or employees with Regional Parks to strengthen their connection to nature and instill a sense of environmental stewardship amongst their teams.
+Park partners may also want to engage their students or employees with Regional Parks to strengthen their connection to nature and instill a sense of environmental stewardship amongst their teams.
 If your group has an idea for clean-up, replanting, maintenance, surveying, community engagement, education and/or environmental projects please contact Park Volunteer Coordinator. |

 Special events volunteer |